The importance of couture in an upholstery brand starts with the use of excellent manual techniques – today we present you the Deep Buttoning.

 Kayt Chair by Domkapa

 As an upholstery specialized brand, Domkapa holds a tremendous passion for detailed stitching.
 We have several similarities to the haute-couture philosophy focused on the value of a “made by hand”.
-The use of techniques such as manual cuts and hand sewing – artisanal couture techniques – are uniqueness providers of mainly manual work.
+The use of techniques such as manual cuts and hand sewing – artisanal couture techniques – are unique providers of mainly manual work.